Halifax Psychologists and Therapists

 Brad is a licensed Clinical Psychologist.
 He holds a Master of Science (M.Sc.) degree in Clinical Life-Span Psychology.
 His graduate training involved 3 years, including doctoral-level coursework, at the University of Victoria.
 He has conducted research related to family and child development, including pediatric pain and issues related to parental separation and divorce.
 Brad is a part-time psychology professor at Saint Mary’s University in Halifax.
 In his therapy practice, Brad works with children (10+), adolescents, adults, couples, and families.
 Brad considers himself a “theoretical integrationist.”
 His approach begins with an understanding that we each have a unique experience of the world and have our own story to tell.
 Brad emphasizes that while we are in large part driven by biological processes, that requisite biology has been shaped and is constantly being shaped, by our relationships with other people (both past and present), and by larger sociocultural influences.
 In psychology terms, his therapy work would draw upon humanistic-existential, neuroscientific, attachment, and psychodynamic theories.
 Brad uses a variety of therapy interventions and will use an approach that best serves a particular individual, couple, or family.

-Suzy is a licensed Clinical Psychologist (Candidate Register).
+Suzy is a licensed Clinical Psychologist.
 She completed her undergraduate training at Mount Saint Vincent University, and received a Masters of Science in Clinical Psychology from Acadia University.
-Suzy’s therapy practice involves working with individual adults struggling with depression and anxiety, self-esteem issues, healthy lifestyle change (e.g. obesity), complicated grief, trauma, and relationship difficulties.
-Suzy’s training is grounded in Cognitive-Behavioral Therapy (CBT), though her therapeutic work integrates additional theoretical models, including Interpersonal Therapy (IPT), and aspects of mindfulness-based therapy, motivational-interviewing, and solution-focused approaches.
-In addition to individual therapy, Suzy provides Emotion-Focused Therapy (EFT) for couples, and assists her clients in identifying and resolving maladaptive patterns of communication, and assist in relationship repair after infidelity or breach of trust, in order to improve intimacy and a felt sense of connectedness.
+Suzy’s therapy practice involves working with adults struggling with depression and anxiety, self-esteem issues, healthy lifestyle change, grief, andrelationship difficulties.
+Suzy’s training is grounded in Cognitive-Behavioral Therapy (CBT), though her therapeutic work integrates additional theoretical models, including aspects of mindfulness-based therapy, solution focused therapy, motivational-interviewing, and emotion focused therapy.
+Suzy also provides therapy for couples, where she assists her clients in identifying and resolving maladaptive patterns of communication, and relationship repair after infidelity or breach of trust, in order to improve intimacy and a felt sense of connectedness.
 Suzy strives to empower all of her clients by helping them rediscover hidden strengths, remove obstacles to life goals, and by engaging with them in the present moment of therapy to promote meaningful and lasting change.

 Madeleine Stobbe, Psychologist (Cand.
 Reg.)